groupvine/gv-doc/about/golocal.md

 feature of an existing, premium sponsorship offering.

-The best part is that we'll work directly with the merchants to help them create and post their ads.
+The best part is that we'll work directly with the merchants to help them create and post their ad.
 All you'll need to do is let us know which ones you've selected.
 Any other sponsorship details, including the sponsorship/donation amounts, are totally up to you.